logiqai/docs/irondb/administration/monitoring.md

 The types of statistics available are described in the [Internal Stats](operations.md#internals-tab) section of the Operations page.

-The JSON endpoint is best for viewing live information, and for long-term trending when IRONdb is part of a full Apica Inside, on-premises deployment.
+The JSON endpoint is best for viewing live information.
 The internal monitor module is best suited to long-term trending in standalone IRONdb deployments.
 Its metrics may be retrieved using one of the type-specific [data retrieval APIs](../api/data-retrieval.md).

 Both methods are described below.